sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # MSP NAV Protocol and Types

 This document describes MSP navigation messages, their usage and implementation details.
-Both **inav** and **multiwii** implementations (which are largely the same) are documented in this article.
+Both **INAV** and **Multiwii** implementations (which are largely the same) are documented in this article.

 Note that all binary values are little endian (MSP standard).

 # Implementation and versions

-This document should match the inav 1.2 (and later) and Multiwii 2.5 flight controller firmware.
+This document should match the INAV 1.2 (and later) and Multiwii 2.5 flight controller firmware.

-Prior to inav 3.0, the [inav-configurator](https://github.com/iNavFlight/inav-configurator) supported a subset of  MSP Waypoint (WP) types; for inav 3.0 it supports all WP types.
-In addition to the inav configurator, the messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)), ezgui (Android) mission planners / ground station applications and "drone helper" (Windows 10) mission planner. mwp and ezgui support both iNav and Multiwii; WinGui is a legacy Windows / Multiwii only mission planner that also supports this message set.
+Prior to INAV 3.0, the [inav-configurator](https://github.com/iNavFlight/inav-configurator) supported a subset of  MSP Waypoint (WP) types; for INAV 3.0 it supports all WP types.
+In addition to the inav configurator, the messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)), ezgui (Android) mission planners / ground station applications and "drone helper" (Windows 10) mission planner. mwp and ezgui support both INAV and Multiwii; WinGui is a legacy Windows / Multiwii only mission planner that also supports this message set.

 # WayPoint and Action Attributes

 Each  waypoint has a type and takes a number of parameters, as below.
 These are used in the MSP_WP message.
-The final column indicated if the message is implemented for inav 1.2 (and later).
+The final column indicated if the message is implemented for INAV 1.2 (and later).

 | Value | Enum | P1 | P2 | P3 | Lat | Lon | Alt | INAV |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |